stackery/wild-rydes-workshop/01-frontend.md

 ![Function Config](./images/01-function-config.png)

-Scroll further down in the settings and check off **TRIGGER ON FIRST DEPLOY** and **TRIGGER ON EVERY DEPLOY**.
+Scroll further down in the settings and check the **TRIGGER ON FIRST DEPLOY** and **TRIGGER ON EVERY DEPLOY** box.
 This will create an [AWS CloudFormation CustomResource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-cfn-customresource.html) in the stack that will trigger the function on deployments and updates.
 After you've done this, click the **Save** Button.

 ![Function Config Deploy](./images/01-function-config-deploy.png)